bcgov/unity-ai/README.md

 4. **pgvector extension**: Ensure the pgvector extension is installed (included in pgvector/pgvector:pg16 image)

 ### Database Requirements
 The application now requires PostgreSQL with the pgvector extension for vector embeddings storage.
-SQLite is no longer supported.

 ### Port Conflicts
 - Docker uses ports 80 (frontend) and 5000 (backend)